KupferudelWolf/AetherWiki/Technology/Cirrolite.md

 Cirrolite is available in two forms: **isometric** and **prismatic**.

-## Mineralogy
+## Physical Properties
+Cirrolite is a phosphate porphyrin(?) similar to hydroxyapatite, which is found in [bones](<../Æther/Æther.md#Conductance>).
 Both forms of cirrolite have a hardness of around 9 on the Mohs scale, but is rigid and brittle.

-Cirrolite is often micaceous, forming triangular plates when cleaved horizontally.
+Cirrolite is highly anisotropic.
+On its cleavage plane, cirrolite is often micaceous, forming triangular plates when cleaved horizontally.
 It fractures into sharp conchoidal surfaces that may further splinter into thin needles.
 It leaves a white streak.

 In the core of Luxtia, it forms as druse or massive crystals.